Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Appendix: Potentials

+In this section, we prove the lemmas given in Section \ref{sec:potential-setup-main}.
+Our setup is slightly different, but these proofs largely follow from the techniques of Berglin and Brodal \cite{BB20}.

-\begin{lem}[Lemma 1 in \cite{BB20}] For any vertex $v$, $d^+(v) + 5\delta\epsilon \geq p(v) \geq d^+(v) - \delta\epsilon$. \end{lem} \begin{lem}[Lemma 2 in \cite{BB20}] Let $u$ be some vertex with maximum potential, and let $v$ be some maximum out-degree vertex.
-Then $p(u) - p(v) \leq \beta$. \end{lem} \begin{lem}[Similar to Lemma 3 in \cite{BB20}] For a vertex $v$, moving $R \ge 4 \delta$ edges from $B_v$ to $F_v$ does not increase $p(v)$. \end{lem} \begin{proof} Note that $F_v$ need not be empty, and that we are not necessarily moving the entire back bag to the front, just $R$ vertices.
-Note that any good edges we move to the front, of which there are at most $\delta$, increase the potential by $\epsilon$.
-However, among $R$ edges, there are at least $R - \delta \ge 3 \delta$ bad edges, and moving these to the front decreases potential by at least $3\delta$.
+\begin{lem}[Similar to Lemma 3 in \cite{BB20}] For a vertex $v$, moving $R \ge 4 \delta$ edges from $B_v$ to $F_v$ does not increase $p(v)$. \end{lem} \begin{proof} Note that $F_v$ need not be empty, and that we are not necessarily moving the entire back bag to the front, just $R$ vertices.
+Note that any good edges we move to the front, of which there are at most $\delta$, increase the potential by $3 \epsilon$.
+However, among $R$ edges, there are at least $R - \delta \ge 3 \delta$ bad edges, and moving these to the front decreases potential by at least $\epsilon$ each.
 Therefore there is a net potential decrease. \end{proof}

 \begin{lem}[From proof of Lemma 4 in \cite{BB20}] Flipping an edge in a front bag releases at least $\epsilon$ potential. \end{lem}

 \begin{proof} Observe that if the edge was good, the flipped edge is now bad, and we lose potential (either $\epsilon$ or $2\epsilon$) and if the edge was bad, the flipped edge is now good, so we lose ($\epsilon$ or $2\epsilon$) potential. \end{proof}